ImageMagick/Usage-Markdown/anim_mods/index.md

 But the [Layers Composite Operator](#composite) also understands the use of a Composite Geometry ("`-geometry`") offset (zero by default), to control the overall placement of the whole overlay image sequence.
 It even understands the effects of "`-gravity`" on that global offset.

-For example..
-let's overlay our original 'K' animation 'South' of the generated shadow animation...
+For example, let's overlay our original 'K' animation 'South' of the generated shadow animation...

 ~~~
 convert shadows_k.gif  null:  coalesced_k.gif  \